 Not to build a gaming pc

 If building your own sound like too much hard work, then a pre-built proper PCs is not a bad option by any means.
 No hassles.
-Get it immediate and anything goes wrong, you have your warrantee.
+Get it immediately and anything goes wrong, you have your warranty.
 However, a pre-build PC comes at a price.

 When buying a PC straight out of the box from a reputable supplier, you know you are in good hands.
 The manufacturer has the expertise of the finer details of building a computer such as new laser ablation processes to drill the holes, all the way through to the sophisticated microchipping technique.
 After all, this is what they do for a living so they need to perfect the art of delivering quality.

 The downside is the price and the lack of flexibility.
-The pre-built computers are usually built in such a way where you can choose some components, but within limit.
+The pre-built computers are usually built in such a way where you can choose some components but within the limit.
 The more expensive the pc is the more options you have.
 So start saving!

 So in summary:

 Before you start, it is advisable that you identify what you actually want and what you can afford.
 Start with that in mind.